openvinotoolkit/datumaro/docs/source/docs/explanation/formats/mot.md

 It is possible to specify project name and project directory.
 Run `datum project create --help` for more information.

-The MOT chllange dataset directory should have the following structure:
+The MOT challenge dataset directory should have the following structure:

 <!--lint disable fenced-code-flag-->
 ```